canonical/sphinx-stack-docs/docs/how-to/troubleshooting/rtd-issues.rst

 Build failures due to sudden authentication errors at Read the Docs
 -------------------------------------------------------------------

-At times, documentation projects that were earlier building successfully may suddenly experience build failures due to authentication issues with GitHub.
+At times, documentation projects that were building successfully may suddenly experience build failures due to authentication issues with GitHub.

 Possible cause
 ~~~~~~~~~~~~~~